moj-analytical-services/rpackage_training/README.md

 # Developing R packages & RAP ways of working
 This training is designed as an introduction to both making and developing R packages and to integrating the many components of RAP (Reproducible Analytical Pipelines) ways of working.
-It is suitable if you have completed the following training sessions or have at least reached an equivalent standard to having done these:
+You should first have completed the following training sessions (or reached an equivalent standard to having done so):

 - [Introduction to R](https://github.com/moj-analytical-services/IntroRTraining)
 - [R Charting](https://github.com/moj-analytical-services/ggplotTraining)